Brazil photo album ... top wildlife destinations

 Nick Wilkins, Latin America expert, has travelled extensively around the world.
 This time his passion for nature and photography led him to track down the abundance of wildlife that Brazil has to offer.
 Here Nick shares a selection of his favourite photos.

-Caiman Ecological RefugeCaiman Ecological Refuge is a 53,000 hectare ranch located in the wetlands of the southern Pantanal, close to the borders with Bolivia and Paraguay.
+Caiman Ecological Refuge is a 53,000 hectare ranch located in the wetlands of the southern Pantanal, close to the borders with Bolivia and Paraguay.
 As well as being a working cattle farm and eco-lodge, it is home to an amazing variety of bird and animal life and is a renowned centre for conservation projects.

-JaguarCaiman are a regular sight in and around the lakes, ponds and streams of the Pantanal wetlands.
+Caiman are a regular sight in and around the lakes, ponds and streams of the Pantanal wetlands.

 Another of the animals most associated with the Pantanal is the capybara, the world’s largest rodent.

 The Pantanal is home to an enormous variety of birdlife including jabiru storks, herons and macaws.

 The endangered hyacinth macaw has one of its main populations in the Pantanal.
 The Hyacinth Macaw Project is based at Caiman Ecological Refuge and studies the birds to provide vital help in the conservation effort.

 Giant anteaters and armadillos can also be seen roaming the grasslands of the Pantanal.

 Accessible only by boat, the Cristalino Lodge is a beautiful jungle lodge, located in a private reserve on the banks of the Cristalino river.
 The reserve is part of a vast area of protected primary rainforest in the southern Brazilian Amazon, which has incredible biodiversity.

-A family of spider monkeysHowler monkeys are a common sight (and sound) around the lodge and the surrounding jungle.
+Howler monkeys are a common sight (and sound) around the lodge and the surrounding jungle.

 From one of the hilltop viewpoints the scale of the reserve and the seemingly never ending jungle can be appreciated.

-Jungle viewsFrequent boat trips are taken along the river, which allow the best chances of seeing the bird and animal life.
+Frequent boat trips are taken along the river, which allow the best chances of seeing the bird and animal life.